abessiari/my-google-collab/workflow_examples/docs/workflow_design.md

 # <a name="resources"></a>Resources
 A resource consists of a <i>type</i>, a <i>label</i> and a dictionary.
 The parsing process guarantees that the combination of the type and the label is unique.
 Resources can refer to each other using the expression ```'{{ type.label }}'```.
 They can also refer to a resource's attribute using ```'{{ type.label.attribute_name }}'```.

-As of now, we support the following type: <i>service</i>.
+As of now, we support the following type: `service`.
 The <i>label</i> can be any python variable string and is used to name of the resource.
 Resources are declared under their own class named <i>resource<i>.

 ### <a name="pools"></a>Address Pools